 However, if you inflict a “serious bodily injury” on the victim…or use a gun or other weapon to complete the carjacking…you could face charges for battery with serious bodily injury and/or assault with a deadly weapon, both of which are wobblers, subjecting you to an additional four-year state prison sentence.41

 Call us for help…

-If you or loved one is charged with Penal Code 215 PC carjacking and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+If you or a loved one is charged with Penal Code 215 PC carjacking and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+We can provide a free consultation in the office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 Additionally, our Las Vegas Nevada criminal defense attorneys are available to answer any questions about Nevada’s carjacking laws.
 For more information, we invite you to contact our local attorneys at one of our Nevada law offices, located in Reno and Las Vegas.42

 Additional Online Resources:

 Advice for how to avoid becoming a victim of robbery or carjacking